travisfw/Enlightened_Structure/Software_Zero/index.md

 The Story
 ================================

-The mission of Enlightened Structure Software Zero is to create a platform for collective intelligence to congregate around a project, while retaining the edits and contributions of every author throughout the history of the collaboration.
+The mission of Enlightened Structure Software Zero is to create a platform for swarm intelligence to collaborate on a project, while retaining the edits and contributions of every author throughout the history of the collaboration.
-In the Enlightened Structure collaboration platform, contributors do not have to agree on a single version; each author can maintain their own latest version.
+Contributors do not have to agree on a single version; each author can maintain their own latest version.
 This "branching" of creative works encourages a diversity of perspectives that can be exchanged and interwoven in a creative network of any scale.
 Authors can create unlimited branches, easily view differences between branches, and merge in changes from other versions and authors.

 Acedemic Applications
 --------------------------------